Seth Hammaker: 250 career

 After not finishing the opening round of the 2024 AMA Supercross Championship, Hammaker was able to finish third in the Daytona and Birmingham rounds.
 Eventually finishing tenth in the 250SX East class, he would miss the entire 2024 AMA National Motocross Championship due to a shoulder injury obtained prior to the start of the championship.
 Making his comeback in the 250SX East class of the 2025 AMA Supercross Championship, Hammaker was able to finish third at Daytona for the second year running, before taking his second professional supercross win in Indianapolis the following weekend.
 Consistent results across the next three rounds saw him tie for the championship lead with RJ Hampshire, before taking a second season win at East Rutherford to take sole lead.
 He went into the final round one point behind Tom Vialle after the latter had gained the lead at the penultimate event.
 Hammaker was involved in a crash with fellow championship contender Hampshire, resulting in him finishing second in the final standings to Vialle by three points.
 In the summer of 2025, Hammaker was able to record his first three top-three race finishes during the 2025 AMA National Motocross Championship, although an overall podium eluded him throughout as he finished the series in seventh.
 He put together some of his best riding of the year in the season-ending SuperMotocross playoff rounds, finishing second overall in all three events to end as runner-up in the 250SMX class.

+Hammaker again tackled the 250SX East class for the 2026 AMA Supercross Championship, winning the second round of the series at the historic Daytona venue.
+For the remainder of the series, Hammaker would battle with Cole Davies at the front of the field, podiuming in the next four consecutive rounds but ultimately unable to better the New Zealander.
+A final podium at the penultimate round would cement his place as runner-up in the championship to Davies.